MollySoufrine/employeeDatabase/README.md

 I have also added a seeds file to show what was done within my DB.

 I have preformed the minimum requirements so far but will be continuing and updating this oriject to gain more skills and knowledge.

+I have added the remove role and remove department functions as well as view employee by role and department.
+Now I just need to work on them a bit more to get them to work properly.